 Justice – We are committed to participation and citizenship.
 We promote democratic processes and social justice.
 We believe in fairness and equity for the achievement of a just responsible society.

-St Hilda's is more than a school: it is a community and a way of life.
-Parents are actively encouraged to be part of their girls' education with a thriving P&F Association, volunteer Year representatives, support associations for Sport, Drama, Music and the Library and numerous other volunteer opportunities.
-Many parents continue to remain part of the school community through the Whitby Association Parents' Group after their daughter's graduation.
+St Hilda's is more than a school; it is a community and a way of life.
+Parents are actively encouraged to be part of their girls' education with a thriving Parents' and Friends' Association (P&F), volunteer year representatives, support associations for Sport, Drama, Music and the Library and numerous other volunteer opportunities.
+Many parents continue to remain part of the School community on their daughter's graduation through the Whitby Association Parents' Group.